 - Winston’s Wish is a charity specialising in supporting bereaved children.
 They have information to support children during coronavirus, and their helpline, email, text and online chat support is still available.

 - Hope Again is a website for children and young people from Cruse.
 It has videos and stories from other young people about how they coped.
 Young people can also call or email them to talk to a trained volunteer.

 - Grief Encounter have information about supporting bereaved children and young people during coronavirus.
-Their helpline, web chat and social media are all still providing support.
+Their helpline and web chat are all still providing support.